No Friendlies in Sight

 The thought that there may be no such portal was discarded as unproductive.
 She had friends back home who waited her back, who depended on her!

 The pink thing, having finished with its meal, was running back and forth below the cliff now, growling, looking at her hungrily and even jumping at times.
-Utterly pointless with good three fathoms separating them.
+Utterly pointless with the good three fathoms separating them.
 It couldn't jump well, too.
 Well, knowing these were dumb was a relief.

 Shantae pulled out the pirate pistol and began shooting the pink gorilla.
 The glowing magical bullets were making it flinch and roar in pain.
-Id didn't stop its pointless running back and forth, its feet splashing in the blood pond loudly, until it dropped dead, a dozen or so hits later.
-A dozen!
+Id didn't stop its pointless running back and forth, its feet splashing in the blood pond loudly, until it dropped dead, half a dozen or so hits later.
+Half a dozen!
 Even as it began severely wounded and she had the pistol upgraded to the max.
 Were all monsters here strong like mini-bosses?

 That finished, Shantae took notice of a disturbing pattern.
 So far, neither the boss, nor the regular monsters had dropped anything remotely useful, like spell scrolls or items.
 She had to hoard her supplies carefully or find what items this... let's consider it an extended dungeon... could provide.